emacs-openai/openai/README.md

 [![CI](https://github.com/emacs-openai/openai/actions/workflows/test.yml/badge.svg)](https://github.com/emacs-openai/openai/actions/workflows/test.yml)

-The OpenAI Elisp library provides convenient access to the OpenAI API from applications written in the Elips language.
+The OpenAI Elisp library provides convenient access to the OpenAI API from applications written in the Elisp language.

 *P.S.
 This package is expected to be used as a library, so there are only a few interactable commands you can use, and those are mostly examples.*